hydrodog/CPE810J_2016F_Canvas/src/edu/stevens/canvas/graph/README_Graph.md

 Generate graphs of an assignment showing mean, distribution, variance

-1. Display distribution of grades
+Display distribution of grades

-a.
 For an assignments

-b.
 For a category of assignment (for all tests, homework)

-2. Statistics
+Statistics

 mean, median, variance, etc.